June 23, 2018

 - Sublet my apartment for $$$ whenever I was away

-- Accumulate miles for free flights
+- Accumulate miles for free economy, business or first class flights

 - Sign up for paid tutoring at my med school

 - Get paid for public speaking on the very topics I was learning about (aka how to save and make money to go on trips)